fiskeben/meetjestad-monitor/README.md

 ## Building

-Run `make meetjebatterij` to download dependencies and compile the program for your platform.
+Run `make meetjestad-monitor` to download dependencies and compile the program for your platform.

 The `Makefile` also offers a `dist` target to compile for Linux which is a common thing to do if you want to deploy the service somewhere.